-12% of students achieved 100% A grades and 34% students achieved 100% grades A/A. 15 students progressed to study at Oxford or Cambridge.
-8 students will be studying Medicine, a testament to the effectiveness of the medical bursary programme.
-94% of students progressed to university study with 63% achieving places at Russell Group universities.
+9 students achieved 100% A grades and 31% students achieved 100% grades A/A. 15 students progressed to study at Oxford or Cambridge.
+18 students will be studying Medicine or Veterinary Science a testament to the effectiveness of the medical bursary programme.
+2 students will be studying Architecture after following the Mossbourne Architecture Programme.
+99% of students progressed to university study with 67% achieving places at Russell Group universities.